apache/beam/website/src/contribute/index.md

  - improve the documentation
  - contribute [bug reports](https://issues.apache.org/jira/projects/BEAM/issues)
  - write new examples
- - add new user-facing libraries (new statistical libraries, new IO connectors, etc)
  - improve your favorite language SDK (Java, Python, Go, etc)
  - improve specific runners (Apache Apex, Apache Flink, Apache Spark, Google Cloud Dataflow, etc)
  - improve or add IO connectors
+ - add new transform libraries (statistics, ML, image processing, etc)
  - work on the core programming model (what is a Beam pipeline and how does it run?)
- - improve the developer experience on Windows
+ - improve the developer experience (for example, Windows guides)
- - adding answers to the [contribution FAQ]( https://cwiki.apache.org/confluence/display/BEAM/Development+Environment+FAQ)
+ - add answers to the [contribution FAQ]( https://cwiki.apache.org/confluence/display/BEAM/Development+Environment+FAQ)
- - organize local meetups of users or contributors to the Apache Beam SDK
+ - organize local meetups of users or contributors to Apache Beam

 Most importantly, if you have an idea of how to contribute, then do it!

 ## Prerequisites for contributing code

 To contribute code, you need

  - a GitHub account
  - a Linux, macOS, or Microsoft Windows development environment with Java JDK 8 installed
  - [Docker](https://www.docker.com/) installed for some tasks including building worker containers and testing website